TeresaWehmeier/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard Analysis: Planning for the Silver Tsunami

 ## Overview
 Pewlett-Hackard employees 240,124 staff in nine departments and seven different job titles.
-The company relizes that the "baby-boomer" generation represents a large portion of their workforce, and realizes that this population's retirement may have a significant impact on staffing in the next three to five years.
+The company realizes that the "baby-boomer" generation represents a large portion of their workforce, and realizes that this population's retirement may have a significant impact on staffing in the next three to five years.
 The company has therefore asked for an analysis of the employee database to help answer two questions:
 1. How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 2. Are there enough quailifed, retirement-ready employees in the departments to mentor the next generation of Pewlett-Hackard employees?